 - Participate in the opportunities offered by the school/department which may include attendance at and presentations in non-assessable research seminars;

 - Be familiar with and comply with all requirements relating to ethical conduct, intellectual property, privacy, and occupational health and safety procedures;

 - Conform to the faculty’s administrative requirements for enrolment, leave of absence, re-enrolment and extensions;

 - Understand and comply with relevant university and faculty policies and procedures, including those on:

 - Acceptable use of information technology facilities by students; and

-- Accept responsibility for preparing an Honours thesis for examination.
+- Accept responsibility for preparing a Minor Thesis or Research Project for examination.